Trolldejo/BIsket/README.md

 BIsket
 ======

-An arena for playing basket with to AI.
+An arena for playing basket with two AI.